Internal financing

-Internal Finance in Practice
+Internal finance in practice

 The specific source of internal financing used by a financial manager depends on the industry the firm operates in, the goals of the firm and the restrictions (financial or physical) that are placed on the firm.
 The sources of internal finance mentioned above can be used in conjunction with one another or individually.
 The mix of methods that the financial manager would choose also depends on several factors including the goals of the firm, their restrictions and their industry.
 For example, a retail firm specialising in consumer goods would generally not have as many assets as a car manufacturer.
 Therefore, the two firms would differ in that the retail firm would rely more on the reduction and control of working capital and retained earnings whereas the car manufacturer would generate more funds through the sale of assets (i.e., plant and equipment).

 A big downfall of internal financing revolves around the financial manager and their motives.
 Financial managers who control large internal sources of finance are more likely to seek investment opportunities that generate lower returns than shareholders can generate for themselves for the purpose of firm growth.
 Alternatively, managers who source funds externally are monitored closely by the financial market and therefore are inclined to act in the interest of shareholders.

-Advantages & Disadvantages of Internal Financing

-Internal financing - like all other business functions - has advantages and disadvantages, they are as follows;